kotzinr/Pac-Man/README.md

 # Pac-Man edge detection project
-Pac-Man moves back and forth within a window based on screen edge detection
+Pac-Man moves back and forth within a window.
+The purpose of this project was to implement the setInterval() method and to learn to write code to reverse the direction of a moving image using screen edge detection.

 Installation: Click the link https://shrewd-puma-ht1v-8080.nt.run/ to see Pac-Man chomp from right to left on repeat